rishabhkumar1509/library-management-system/README.md

 - Update books inventory
 - Issue books to students and return them
 - Enforce a limit of 3 books per student at a time
+- Get a list of 5 popular books among Students on the basis of number of times they were issued
 - Proper error handling with HTTP 400 responses for various exceptions

 ## Project Structure